Information on fees and tuition can be found at

 wish to supplement your resources while studying, the Student Employment

-Center may be able to help you (or your spouse) find suitable employment.
+Center may be able to help you (or your spouse/partner) find suitable employment.
 They also have

 on-line job listings at